 Dispatches tip: Kids under 8 years old get in free!!
 Oh, and Tivoli has concerts, typically with music for the entire family.

-Tickets: Compared to Disney, Efteling is a more affordable day out starting at 35.50 euros.
+Tickets: Compared to Disney, Efteling is a more affordable day out starting at 38 euros.
 AND there are all sorts of discounts and promotions, especially if you live in the Netherlands.
+You can get tickets here.

 Where to stay: Efteling has its own hotel as well as self-catering houses and apartments and a new holiday village.
 Something pretty much for all budgets.